 - ½ cup powdered sugar

 - ½ cup finely chopped pecans

 - 16 ounces (2 x 8oz packages) softened cream cheese

-- 1 ¼ cup (separated ¾ cup for bars, and ½ cup for drizzle) pure Vermont Organic Bourbon Barrel-Aged Maple Syrup available in our online shop
+- 1 ¼ cup (separated ¾ cup for bars, and ½ cup for drizzle) pure Vermont Organic Bourbon Barrel-Aged Maple Syrup

 - Soften butter and cream cheese to room temperature.
 Then preheat oven to 350°F. Line a 13x9-inch baking pan with aluminum foil, extending the foil over the edges of the pan.
 Lightly coat with cooking spray.